-Length: 8-10 typed, single-spaced pages.
+Length: 8-10 typed, double-spaced pages (2500-3000 words).

 • What have been some of the significant milestones during my years in seminary?

-In what ways has my thinking and theology been most stretched, changed, transformed since I first began seminary?
+• In what ways has my thinking and theology been most stretched, changed, transformed since I first began seminary?

-Are there particular learning experiences or spiritual/theological insights that stand out for me?
+• Are there particular learning experiences or spiritual/theological insights that stand out for me?

-What ministry experiences in my placements have had the most profound influence on my understanding of ministry?
+• What ministry experiences in my placement(s) have had the most profound influence on my understanding of ministry?

-Looking back on all of the learning experiences, events, and people I have encountered in my seminary years, how would I sum up my current theological understanding of:
+• Looking back on all of the learning experiences, events, and people I have encountered in my seminary years, how would I sum up my current theological understanding of: